rajkn90/investment-interest-calculator/README.txt

-This script calculates Return of Investment for an investment account with multiple deposits and withdrawals at different times.
-This considers both the amount of money invested and time it was invested for to find equivalent daily compounded interest.
-It also provides Annualized compounded interest and interest until current date.
+This script calculates Return of Investment(ROI) for an investment account with multiple deposits and withdrawals made at different times.
+This calculation considers both the amount of money invested and the time it was invested for, in order to find an equivalent daily compounded interest rate.
+It also provides Annualized compounded interest based on this daily interest rate and interest rate until current date.

 sample.txt is the input and it has the following format: